A Systematic Survey of Deep Learning-based Single-Image Super-Resolution

-Recently, DL-based methods have achieved remarkable progress in face image super-resolution.
-In~\cite{zhou2015learning}, a dubbed CPGAN is proposed to address face hallucination and illumination compensation together, which is optimized by the conventional face hallucination loss and a new illumination compensation loss.
+Recently, DL-based methods have achieved remarkable progress in face image SR. In~\cite{zhou2015learning}, a dubbed CPGAN is proposed to address face hallucination and illumination compensation together, which is optimized by the conventional face hallucination loss and a new illumination compensation loss.
 In~\cite{zhu2016deep}, Zhu \emph{et al.} proposed to jointly learn face hallucination and facial spatial correspondence field estimation.
-In~\cite{yu2017hallucinating}, spatial transformer networks are used in the generator architecture to overcome problems related to misalignment of input images.
+In~\cite{yu2017hallucinating}, spatial transformer networks are used in the generator architecture to overcome problems related to the misalignment of input images.
 In~\cite{zhang2018super,dogan2019exemplar}, the identity loss is utilized to preserve the identity-related features by minimizing the distance between the embedding vectors of SR and HR face images.
-In~\cite{gao2021robust}, the mask occlusion is treated as image noise and a joint and collaborative learning network (JDSR-GAN) is constructed for the masked face super-resolution task.
+In~\cite{gao2023jdsr}, the mask occlusion is treated as image noise, and a joint and collaborative learning network (JDSR-GAN) is constructed for the masked face super-resolution task.
 These methods~\cite{zhu2022blind,gu2022vqfr,zhou2022towards} for reconstructing high-quality face images with photo-realistic textures from very low-resolution inputs are mainly based on the generative prior of GAN.